kwabenasapong/openpldoc/manual/source/faq.rst

 A beta release is a release which is almost feature complete and is fairly stable.
-However there may still be a few `features <http://wiki.openlp.org/Version_2_Features>`_ to complete, and `bugs <https://bugs.launchpad.net/openlp>`_ we've not yet fixed.
+However there may still be a few `features <http://wiki.openlp.org/Version_2_Features>`_ to complete, and `bugs <https://bugs.launchpad.net/openlp>`_ we have not yet fixed.
 It is used by several people without serious problems.
 However there is a small possibility that it could still crash occasionally or do unexpected things.
-It is intended for those who want the latest version, and are prepared to give the program a good test before using it in a live situation to ensure they won't encounter any unexpected problems.
+It is intended for those who want the latest version, and are prepared to give the program a good test before using it in a live situation to ensure they will not encounter any unexpected problems.
 If you want to have a look at the latest beta release then just `download it <http://openlp.org/en/download.html>`_.